-A proposed update to the Economic Development Strategy and Action Plan for the period 2022-2027, which will again be done in collaboration with the Economic Development and Advisory Committee (EDAC).
-This plan would incorporate how the City needs to adapt and be forward looking in terms of future opportunities and ensuring that the City remains a competitive place to retain and attract investment and talent.
+An update to the Economic Development Strategy and Action Plan for the period 2022-2027 will again be done in collaboration with the Economic Development and Advisory Committee.
+This plan will incorporate how the City needs to adapt and be forward looking in terms of future opportunities and ensures that the City remains a competitive place to retain and attract investment and talent.